The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 Holly Barber – Riders representative.

-Fiona Price-Jones – Judges representative and Accounting.
+Fiona Price-Jones – Judges representative and Treasurer.

 a) Competition officials are those who are directly or indirectly involved with any competition.